 No one cares what the reason is.
 No one cares… except you.
 You put your heart on the line for the sake of something that was important to you.

 Pain is proof that you cared.
-Be amazed at having a soul that has that level of care about something.
+You have a soul that is capable of that level of care about something.